-The internet is filled with a plethora of blog posts and articles dedicated solely to tips and tools that help event planners to increase the number of attendees for their events.
+The internet is filled with a plethora of blog posts and articles dedicated solely to tips and tools that help event planners to sell event tickets online and thereby increase the number of attendees for their events.
 But, converting these attendees into members who readily attend every subsequent event and be a part of your community is a tall order.

 Increasing membership numbers is not a one-time job; it’s a continuous process.
 And work doesn’t end at getting members; you have to keep working to retain them.
 Is it difficult?
 Absolutely.
 Is it impossible?
 Not at all.
 And we’ll show you how:

 A community can only be established if there exists a constant, two-way interaction between you and your potential and existing members.
 People are becoming increasingly active on social media platforms, predominantly Facebook, and these platforms allow you to form groups and communities within them.
 So, you are saved the trouble of building your own platform from scratch.
 Create a members only group on Facebook to interact with them.

 But, an online interaction alone will not hold your members together.
 You need to conduct real meetings and gatherings for your members so that they can know you and each other better.
 You can also involve them in focus groups so that they feel more privileged as members of your community.